ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/overview.md

-# GREP11 Overview
+# IBM Hyper Protect Virtual Servers GREP11 Overview

-## GREP11 Overview

-You will be working with the GREP11 feature of the [Hyper Protect Virtual Servers on-premises](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/kc_welcome_page.html){target=_blank} offering.
+You will be working with the GREP11 feature of the [Hyper Protect Virtual Servers on-premises](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/topics/create_grp11.html){target=_blank} offering.

 GREP11 is a shorthand term for *gRPC protocol-based Enterprise PKCS#11*.